Why Do I Feel Like A Burden?

 - We let others carry the load for us.

 When you ask someone why they feel like a burden, they might say something like, “I don’t want to impose myself on anyone.”
 Or, “I don’t want to take advantage of other people.”
+Or, feeling like a bother to someone.

 If you feel like a burden, then you may need to make some changes.